Energy: Production and resources

 In Mediterranean, the “hot spot” of climate change, the effects will take place in agriculture and fisheries (decline in stocks and yields), tourism (heat and drought waves, floods), coastal areas and infrastructure (sea-level rise, extreme weather events), human health (heat waves) and the energy sector (power plant water supply, hydro-electricity and increased consumption).

 The scarcity of water resources is likely to affect all sectors.
-The most vulnerable areas will be those of (PSEM) where the impacts of climate change could overlap and amplify the pressures on the already existing natural environment and related human activities.
+The most vulnerable areas will be those of Southern and Eastern Mediterranean countries (PSEM) where the impacts of climate change could overlap and amplify the pressures on the already existing natural environment and related human activities.
 In addition, the technical and financial adaptive capabilities of PSEM are more limited.
 Countries on the North shore of the Mediterranean Sea (NMS) will be more vulnerable in coastal areas as well as in areas with high population growth.
 Adjustments should be made to avoid or minimise the resulting economic damage and loss.

 The energy sector, at the heart of climate change, is the main emitter of greenhouse gases.
 Climate change directly influences energy production and consumption (especially electricity).
 In addition, CO emissions are increasing on average faster in the Mediterranean than in the world (Mediterranean Energy Observatory).
 For example, the region will need to adapt the current energy system and opt for low-CO solutions in order to participate in climate change mitigation efforts.